-The Director of Master Scheduling should prepare both a written report for stakeholders and an oral presentation on the Master Schedule process and products to be given at a Cabinet and/or Board meeting.
-The report should include both findings and recommendations.
+The master schedule team should prepare both a written report for stakeholders and an oral presentation on the Master Schedule to be given at a Faculty/Staff meeting and possibly for parents and students.
+Recommendation: Not only share findings and recommendations at a faculty/staff meeting, but also present to Parent Teacher Student Association or Site Council and to Student Council.